In his role as historian for the Royal High School and the RHS Club, your editor responds to an average of around one query or request a week.

 - The English High School, Boston, 200th anniversary – Wikipedia says “It was modelled after the Royal High School Edinburgh” (actually just the ‘High School’ as it was known then).
 The School want the Royal High to participate in their celebrations.

-- 1938-39 School Captain James Lewis Gilmour, killed at El Alamein 25th October 1942 – helping a close relative documenting his life.
+- 1938-39 School Captain James Lewis Gilmour, killed at El Alamein 25th October 1942 – helping a close relative to document his life.
+In 1946, His Father and Aunt endowed the Gilmour Trophy in his memory for the best rugby Nation.

 - Working with ESMS staff in the creation of their 2020 Remembrance virtual tribute